Content notification: This essay discusses grief and medical trauma.

 As the anaesthetic kicks in, I know, for the next few hours, I am not my responsibility.
 Living in a body with chronic illness, a body that has housed death, is exhausting.
 The maintenance, the mindfulness.
 The vigilance of it.
 When I am put under a general anaesthetic it is the only time I can truly let go.
 I can hand over the weight of living in this body.
 ‘It’s your job now’, I think as the room begins to swim, and I know someone will now fix whatever has gone wrong with me this time: this is what I have feared, this is what I have longed for.

-When they find that I am not in fact hyperventilating but struggling to breathe because my lungs are surrounded by blood, a vast emergency surgery team is assembled.
-They take my hospital bed from the storage room to a high risk clinical monitoring, and soon rush it to theatre.
+When they find that I am not in fact hyperventilating, but struggling to breathe because my lungs are surrounded by blood, a vast emergency surgery team is assembled.
+They take my hospital bed from the storage room and rush it to theatre.
 I’m lifted onto the surgical table where they perform an emergency general anaesthetic.
 I’ve seen my fair share of surgical tables, but let me tell you – this was something special.

 When you have emergency – minutes to live – type surgery, you lay there on your back, while they pull the surgical gear that is usually kept out of view until you’re under, into place around you.
 One anaesthetist holds your windpipe shut while another, instead of giving you the normal sedatives, shoots you full of white fluid that stings in your veins as it runs up your arm.
 An arm that is now more full of drug than blood.
 The blood has been pulled to the brain and the heart – the body working hard to keep itself alive.